THE CO-OPERATIVE FOR ABORIGINES LTD.

 (b) a member must pay an annual subscription of two dollars ($2.00) for an individual and four dollars ($4.00) for an organisation in order to establish and maintain active membership.
 Annual subscriptions are due and payable on 31 March each year.

-Account Name: Co-operative for Aborigines Limited
+Co-operative for Aborigines Limited

 BSB: 062 000

-We are happy to also receive donations.
+We are also incredibly grateful to receive donations.

 THE TRANBY BOARD